Data Protection & Security

 Only selected staff at IB Computing have access to the web server consoles.
 In addition to access control by user account authentication, access is restricted to IP addresses which are used only by IB Computing or their sub-contractors.

 Pro Delivery Manager are registered with the Information Commissioner's Office for Data Protection purposes.
 Their registration number is ZA06570.

 IB Computing are registered with the Information Commissioner's Office for Data Protection purposes.
 Their registration number is Z1207765.

 Both Pro Delivery Manager and IB Computing have developed their data protection policies in line with the guidance provided by the ICO.

-Each client that resisters an account with Pro Delivery Manager should also be registered with the Information Commissioner's Office for Data Protection purposes.
-This is a requirement stated in our Terms and Conditions of service.
-We expect our clients to use our services in line with guidance provided by the ICO.
+Each client that registers an account with Pro Delivery Manager should also be registered with the Information Commissioner's Office for Data Protection purposes.
+This is a requirement stated in our Terms and Conditions of Service.
+We expect our clients to use our services in line with the guidance provided by the ICO.

 2. System defences